MAGICGrants/so-simple-theme/funds/privacy_guides/privacy_guides_funds.md

 ## Donations from MAGIC Fund to MAGIC Grants

-Should the MAGIC Fund Committee decide to donate funds to MAGIC Grants, such a decision must be approved by a MAGIC Fund Voters majority vote.
+Should the MAGIC Fund Committee decide to donate funds to MAGIC Grants, such a decision must be approved by a MAGIC Fund Committee majority vote.
 This does not include payments of fees levied by MAGIC Grants on the MAGIC Fund.

 ## MAGIC Fund Fees